By Kirstin Brown

 In closing, Kasha recommended Ted Baehr’s book, HOW TO SUCCEED IN HOLLYWOOD (WITHOUT LOSING YOUR SOUL), with the comment:

 “Ted Baehr’s Book, HOW TO SUCCEED IN HOLLYWOOD (WITHOUT LOSING YOUR SOUL) is a must for every person entering show business.
 Christians do belong in Hollywood, as long as there is not too much Hollywood in the Christian.
 Pick it and buy it today, you will be glad that you did.”Do you enjoy articles like this?
-Click here to become a monthly donor and receive a copy of STEVE MCQUEEN: AMERICAN ICON on DVD!
+Click here to become a monthly partner and receive a copy of UNPLANNED on DVD!